 Fall Soup # 1: Sweet Potato and Lentil

-Why I like it: Sweet potatoes are on my list of healthy low-glycemic carbs, which are a key part of the Pan Asian Modified Mediterranean (PAMM) diet.
+Why I like it: Sweet potatoes are on my list of healthy low-glycemic carbs, which are a key part of my PAMM (Pan Asian Modified Mediterranean) diet.
 They have a higher fiber content than white potatoes, which slows their breakdown in the body and helps feed gut bacteria and promote good regularity.
 Lentils are a great source of fiber, too, plus they’ll give you a bit of protein.
 Finally, this fall soup gets a hit of flavor from curry powder and cilantro.
 Curry powder is a mix of spices that typically includes turmeric, which is anti-inflammatory.
 Cilantro helps support the body’s ability to detoxify itself.

 The best part about this fall soup recipe, though, is that you make it in a slow cooker.
 All the work gets done up front, then you can sit back and enjoy the aroma as it stews.